Little Shop of Horrors (musical): 2019 Off-Broadway revival

 An off-Broadway revival at the Westside Theatre began previews on September 17, 2019, with an official opening on October 17, 2019.
 The cast starred Jonathan Groff as Seymour, Tammy Blanchard as Audrey, Christian Borle as Orin and Tom Alan Robbins as Mr. Mushnik.
 Michael Mayer directed, with choreography by Ellenore Scott.
 The lighting designer was Bradley King.
 The plant for this production was voiced by Kingsley Leggs.
 A cast album was released digitally on December 20, 2019.
 Gideon Glick began playing Seymour in early 2020.
 The production suspended performances on March 11, 2020, because of the COVID-19 pandemic, and reopened on September 21, 2021, with Jeremy Jordan as Seymour; Mayer, Scott, Blanchard, Borle and Robbins returned.
 The cast album received a physical release on the day of reopening.
 Some performances were cancelled, due to the pandemic, off and on during December 2021.
-The revival has gone on to have a long run: later players in the role of Seymour have included Conrad Ricamora, Skylar Astin, Rob McClure, Matt Doyle, Corbin Bleu, Darren Criss, Andrew Barth Feldman, Nicholas Christopher, Milo Manheim, Graham Phillips, and Thomas Doherty.
-Drew Gehling, Bryce Pinkham, James Carpinello and Jeremy Kushnier have played Orin, and replacements for Mushnik have included Stuart Zagnit, Brad Oscar, Reg Rogers and Stephen DeRosa.
-Audrey has been played by Lena Hall, Maude Apatow, Joy Woods (who originated the role of Chiffon in the revival), Constance Wu, Evan Rachel Wood, Jinkx Monsoon, Sarah Hyland, Sherie Rene Scott, Elizabeth Gillies, and Madeline Brewer.
+The revival has gone on to have a long run: later players in the role of Seymour have included Conrad Ricamora, Skylar Astin, Rob McClure, Matt Doyle, Corbin Bleu, Darren Criss, Andrew Barth Feldman, Nicholas Christopher, Milo Manheim, Graham Phillips, Thomas Doherty, Joshua Bassett, Jordan Fisher, and Ethan Slater.
+Drew Gehling, Bryce Pinkham, James Carpinello, Jeremy Kushnier, Andrew Durand, Andy Karl, and Claybourne Elder have played Orin, and replacements for Mushnik have included Stuart Zagnit, Brad Oscar, Reg Rogers and Stephen DeRosa.
+Audrey has been played by Lena Hall, Maude Apatow, Joy Woods (who originated the role of Chiffon in the revival), Constance Wu, Evan Rachel Wood, Jinkx Monsoon, Sarah Hyland, Sherie Rene Scott, Elizabeth Gillies, Madeline Brewer, Nikki M. James, and Betsy Wolfe.

+The production is the longest-running in the show's history, surpassing the original production's run of 2,210 performances.